 Each of these suggested elements is presented as an expandable toggle item, so you can select each one to see more information.
 You can also download an editable copy of this page.

-1. In-person course welcome with a safety message
+1. In-person course welcome with reference to COVID-19 related policies

 2. Remain home if unwell with leniency message

 A statement regarding student health needs and doctors’ notes. e.g.,

 “There is nothing more important than your mental and physical health.
 Doctors’ notes are not required for medical absences in this course.
 You are encouraged to seek appropriate medical attention from the Student Wellness and Counselling Centre.
 I am committed to working with students with pre-existing medical and mental health needs, as well as new needs that may arise within the semester.
 I encourage you to reach out to the Blundon Centre as early as possible to discuss any adjustments you think may be necessary in this course.
 Let’s explore the options to help you succeed, no matter what is going on.”

 A statement regarding remaining home when unwell. e.g.,

 “To protect yourself and those around you, it is important to stay home if you feel unwell or if you are under quarantine, because you have potentially been exposed to the virus.
 Please keep me informed so we can work together to allow you to keep up with the course materials should you need to miss classes.
 You will not be penalized if you need to stay home for quarantine.
 Memorial University has recognized the importance of academic leniency as we work to keep our campus safe for all.”

 3. Transition to remote learning at any time with MUN standard computer requirements

 A statement regarding transition to remote learning. e.g.,